 It is said that destiny is a lot about being at the right place at the right time; the same holds good for an online presence as well.
 By following prominent groups and thought leaders, one keeps himself/herself updated on the latest trends and happenings in the industry.

 It also makes one aware of the most job offers and companies opening positions to hire.

 8. Follow hashtags relevant to your industry and domain

-This ensures that you come across the relevant jobs/posts in the social media.
+This ensures that you come across relevant jobs/posts on social media.

 It’s as important to notice relevant posts and jobs as much as to get noticed.
 You can stay ahead of the game by working smart.

-9. Be curious and hungry for learning new things
+9. Be curious and hungry to learn new things

 Maintain the curiosity of a child and be hungry to learn new things every day.

 The proactive ones think ahead and plan; the reactive ones lag behind and repent after the axe has fallen on them.

 I know the times are tough, and it seems almost impossible to find a job, but hang in there!
 You will find that perfect job for which you are the perfect candidate.
 It is okay to mope some days and feel disheartened.
 Nobody is expecting you to be positive all the time.